-after it was all over, Sgt Hollerbach had not expected to report to work that morning.
+Later, after it was all over, Sergeant Hollerbach told a friend he had not expected to report to work that morning.
 He expected instead to be dead.
 He had downed two bottles of SlepaCol (not a real name), a well-known over the counter drug, just before going to bed the night before.
-In the morning he woke up, got over his surprise to be alive, and went to work.
-He didn’t know what else to do.
-Sgt Hollerbach found out about the drug on an internet site devoted to suicide.
-According to the recommendation there, he could take the SlepaCol and just go to sleep while his major organs quietly shut down.
+Sergeant Hollerbach learned about SlepaCol on an internet site devoted to suicide.
+According to posts on the site, he could take the drug and simply go to sleep while his major organs quietly shut down.
+But in the morning, much to his surprise, he was not dead.
+And not knowing what else to do with himself, he went to work.

-After the 0730 morning Roll Call, Sgt Hollerbach met with his crewmates in the electrical shop to prepare for that morning's training., or informally, “The Shirt” At about 0900 hours two airmen burst into my office.
+After the 0730 morning Roll Call, Sergeant Hollerbach met with his crewmates in the electrical shop.
+But a crewmember noticed something wasn’t quite right and notified Master Sergeant Egretne, the shop superintendent.
+He sent a couple of airmen to talk to me as I was the First Sergeant, or informally, “The Shirt”.
+At about 0900 hours the two airmen burst into my office as I was working on the agenda for Commander’s call.

-“SSgt Fishbein wants you to know Sgt Hollerbach is acting strangely,” said Amn Snuffy
+“Master Sergeant Egretne wants you to know Sergeant Hollerbach is acting strangely.”

+I looked up to see Airman Fronz and Airman Snuffy.
+It was Snuffy who had spoken.

-“What do you mean”, I replied
+“What do you mean”, I replied.

+After five years as First Sergeant, I was used to people bursting in and making strange comments.

 “It’s like he’s drunk,” he said